scarolan/azure-grafana-cloud-integration-demo/README.md

 ## TODO
 - Include log integration througth event hub
-- Install Alloy to pull metrics/logs/traces from the sample 3 tier application
+- Install sample app on infra and instrument with Alloy to pull metrics/logs/traces
 - Create Grafana access policy with terraform
+- create load on the future sample app